Nicolas-EM/Troops/GDD.md

 | Food      |       F_Rate          | F_Ttl                |

 _Note:_ Total resources per source (e.g. each gold mine generates 500 gold max, after which it no longer generates gold).

-## Emotions //TODO

-_Note:_ Rewards & punishment are not explicit due to the nature of an RTS.

--- Progress serves as an intrinsic motivation, as the player will want to improve their army to defeat the enemy.

 ## Map Design
 The game will feature three distinct maps, each equipped with a set of resource spawning points to achieve a balanced resource distribution in every game.
 Players can choose from these maps based on the gaming experience they seek.